fbpx

 Book Your Tooth Extraction Appointment

 If you're in pain, don't wait.
 Gorgeous Smiles offers emergency appointments for dental emergencies.
 Call (03) 9042 0483 and let the team know you need urgent care.
 If it's not urgent but you know an extraction is coming, a comprehensive examination confirms whether tooth removal is necessary, what type is needed, the exact cost, and a plan for replacement if relevant.
+Your dentist will also discuss all risks involved in the procedure.
 No work is done without your informed consent and agreement on cost.

 Gorgeous Smiles Melbourne CBD | 121 Exhibition St | Book online or call (03) 9042 0483